copperwater/xNetHack/doc/xnh-changelog-6.0.md

   don't have enough food, they'll still fix your hunger first.)
 - When evaluating if you're carrying enough food, your god will ignore any food you're carrying if you have maintained the foodless conduct.
+- The Amulet now blocks teleport control instead of all intra-level teleports.
+  (It still blocks 1/3 of intra-level teleports, as in vanilla.)

 ### Interface changes